BuvinJT/distbuilder/docs/LowLevel.md

 The standard (non silent) QtIFW installer can accept a collection of command line arguments out of the box.
-To see the available options, simply pass the switch `-h` or `--help` when executing the binary from a terminal.
+To see the available options, simply pass the switch `-h` or `--help` when executing the installer binary from a terminal.

 The distbuilder library, has added a series of additional options as well (assuming the built-in default Control Script additions are preserved).
 Unfortunately,